-Prerequisite: 461/561 or equivalent.
+APPLIED REGRESSION AND ANOVA4 credits Prerequisite: Appropriate background is one semester of applied statistics or equivalent.
 Applications of the techniques of regression and multifactor analysis of variance.

-DESIGN OF SAMPLE SURVEYSPrerequisite: 461/561 or equivalent.
+DESIGN OF SAMPLE SURVEYS

+3 credits Prerequisite: Appropriate background is one semester of applied statistics or equivalent.
 Design and analysis of frequently used sample survey techniques.